How to do a Powerful Candle Gazing Meditation in 6 Steps

 If you’ve ever looked at a flickering candle flame and thought how calming and meditative it appears, you’re not alone!

-Did you know that candle gazing is actually an ancient practice, otherwise known as Trataka?
+In fact, did you know that candle gazing is actually an ancient practice, otherwise known as Trataka, with several benefits?

-Unlike other forms of meditation where the eyes are closed and your attention goes inward, candle gazing meditation involves gazing at a flame and making that the subject of your focus.
+Unlike other forms of meditation where the eyes are often closed and your attention goes inward, a candle gazing meditation involves gazing at a flame and making that the subject of your focus.

 candle gazing meditation